RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 What we did above is add 4 different foliage sublayers in a big multilayer.
 The multilater references the density map, a `.gdm` (Giants Density Map) file containing binary data.
 The first layer is the Seasons mak, a single bit (on or off).
 It used a material so that the mask is visible in the editor when we draw it.

-The rest of the layers are currently unused but their use is planned for Seasons 2.0.
-They should be empty.
-They all use the second material, which is an empty material.
-They also have viewDistance set to 0, which means they won't be drawn.

 ## Using the tipCol as a basis of the mask

 The tipCol is a layer that is used to determine if you can tip a material to the ground.
 As tipped material is always on the terrain, and does not collide with objects, you can't pick up grains with a shovel when there is a road or another object at that location.
 To prevent tipped material to drop in locations where it can't be picked up again, GIANTS added the tipCol.
 Wherever it is painted material can be tipped.
 It is not painted at roads, big models you can drive at, and so on.
 GIANTS does not mask where you can't go with your machine.